European Union sanctions: Individuals

 The European Union has also sanctioned entities and individuals.
 In relation to the Sudanese civil war started in 2023 it took several actions.
 On 22 January 2024 it first sanctioned 6 entities with ties to the Sudanese Armed Forces and the Rapid Support Forces.
 With Council Implementing Regulation (EU) 2024/1783 on 24 June 2024 it also added six persons on the list of sanctioned individuals and entities.
 They were Mirghani Idriss Suleiman, El Tahir Mohamed El Awad El Amin, Ali Ahmed Karti, Abdulrahman Juma Barakallah, Mustafa Ibrahim Abdel Nabi Mohamed and Masar Abdurahman Aseel.
 With Council Implementing Regulation (EU) 2024/3156 of 16 December 2024 it added four others: Salah Abdallah Mohamed Salah, Tijani Karshom, Mohamed Ali Ahmed Subir and Osman Mohamed Hamid Mohamed.

+On 18 July 2025 it added two further individuals, Abu Aqla Kikal and Hussein Barsham to the list of sanctioned indiduals.
+It also added two businesses.
+With Council Implementing Regulation (EU) 2025/2368 of 20 November 2025 it added Abdul Rahim Dagalo for violations committed by his troops.
+With Council Decision (CFSP) 2026/254 it added seven more individuals on 29 January 2026.
+They were: Algony Hamdan Dagalo Musa, Elfateh Abdullah Idris Adam, Edris Kafuti, Tijani Ibrahim Moussa Mohamed, Gedo Hamdan, Abu Zaid Talha Al-Misbah and Al-Tayyib Al-Imam Joda.